TheItsyBitsySpider/Dont-Start-The-Game/README.md

 # Don't Start the Game
-A game submission for the [Student Game Developer Association (SGDA) Spring 2024 Game Jam](https://itch.io/jam/spring-24-jam) about being told to not break the rules, and not break the mold, but doing it anyway.
+A game submission for the [Student Game Developer Association (SGDA) Spring 2024 Game Jam](https://itch.io/jam/spring-24-jam).

+Break the company mold, one rule at a time.

 Play the game [here](https://theitsybitsyspider.itch.io/dont-start-the-game)!